-While SU Abroad center locations do not have counseling centers on-site, we can refer students to English-speaking counselors in the local community.
+While SU Abroad center locations do not have counseling centers on-site, staff at the centers can refer students to English-speaking counselors in the local community.
 It is common for students studying abroad to experience stress, home sickness, and other forms of culture shock.
 SU Abroad center staff will be happy to speak confidentially with you and provide you with a counseling referral.
-Please don't be afraid to ask for assistance.
-SU Abroad wants every student to have a healthy and happy experience abroad.
-Who do I go to for help?

 Consider referring a student to the SU Abroad staff if you notice:

-If you notice any of these warning signs, the best way to make a referral is to inform the student in a straightforward, matter-of-fact manner of your concern.
+If you notice any of these warning signs, the best way to make a referral is to inform the student of your concern in a straightforward, matter-of-fact manner.
 Be specific regarding the behavior patterns you have observed.
 At this point, suggest that he/she consider personal counseling and refer the student to the designated SU Abroad staff member for assistance.
 If the student agrees to the referral, you may:

 Except in emergencies, the option should be left open for the student to accept or refuse a referral for counseling.